 Click ✓ Activate in the toolbar at the top of the desktop to apply your configuration changes.

-The application filter profiles defined here are available for use in custom firewall rules where the selected protocols and applications are blacklisted or whitelisted (see Firewall on page 25 and Desktop Connections Settings on page 87 for more information).
+The filter profiles defined here can be used in user-defined firewall rules that blacklist the selected protocols and applications (further information is available under Firewall on page 26 and Desktop connection settings on page 89).